viridityzhu/InstructHumans/README.md

     --render-more 0
 ```

 - `--cal-metric`: whether to calculate the evaluation metrics.
-If wandb is disabled, the metrics are printed; otherwise they are uploaded to wandb.
+If wandb is disabled, the metrics are printed; otherwise, they are uploaded to wandb.
 - `--render-more`: by default, for both the original and edited humans, we render 15 images for visualization, and they are saved in the same directory as the checkpoint file.
-If you want to render more images, you can set this to `1`.
+You can set this to `1` if you want to render more images.
-- Basically, the other supported arguments are the same as `edit.py`.
+- The other supported arguments are the same as `edit.py`.

-## Demo for animating an edited human
+## ▶️ Demo for animating an edited human

-1. Prepare SMPL-X models with desired pose.
-For example, you can download MotionX dataset, and use `tools/load_motionx_smplx.py` to convert its SMPL-X json data into `.obj` files.
+1. Prepare SMPL-X models with desired poses.
+For example, you can download the [MotionX](https://github.com/IDEA-Research/Motion-X) dataset, and use `tools/load_motionx_smplx.py` to convert its SMPL-X JSON data into `.obj` files.

     Example usage: `python tools/load_motionx_smplx.py -i test/motion_data/selected_motions`
 2. Reposing and rendering, usage: